LP2X0X/PROGRAMMING/Web Dev/4 - JavaScript/4.8 - Browser Document, Events, Interfaces/4.8.1 - Browser Document/4.8.1.2 - Techniques/5 - Style and classes.md

     elem.style.display = "";
     ```

-    Or use `elem.style.removeProperty(...)`. ([JavaScript.info](https://javascript.info/styles-and-classes?utm_source=chatgpt.com "Styles and classes"))
+    Or use `elem.style.removeProperty(...)`.

 ### Setting many styles at once

 - Instead of setting each property individually, you can set the full style string via `style.cssText`.
 This overwrites all previous inline styles.
-Use cautiously (may remove styles you wanted to keep). ([JavaScript.info](https://javascript.info/styles-and-classes?utm_source=chatgpt.com "Styles and classes"))
+Use cautiously (may remove styles you wanted to keep).

 ### Units matter

 - When setting properties that require units (e.g. width, margin, top, left, etc.), you must provide units — e.g. `"20px"`, not just `20`.
-Otherwise browsers ignore the assignment. ([JavaScript.info](https://javascript.info/styles-and-classes?utm_source=chatgpt.com "Styles and classes"))
+Otherwise browsers ignore the assignment.

 ---